Cambridge University Hospitals NHS Foundation Trust: Performance

-The trust was one of 26 responsible for half of the national growth in patients waiting more than four hours in accident and emergency over the 2014/5 winter.
+The trust was one of 26 responsible for half of the national growth in patients waiting more than four hours in accident and emergency over the 2014/15 winter.
 The trust spent £13.2 million on agency staff in 2014/5.
 Performance against the target in November 2019 was the worst since 2009.
 Only 92 per cent of patients were seen within four hours.

 The Care Quality Commission placed the trust in special measures in September 2015.
 This was a surprising move and generated considerable publicity and controversy.
 The chief executive, Dr Keith McNeil and the finance director resigned.
 Its sudden failure has been blamed on shortages of staff and an increased use of agency staff, which increased costs and reduced quality and on the new Epic electronic health record system.
 Waiting times for treatment increased and as many as 200 beds were occupied by patients who were medically fit for discharge, so that the hospital was repeatedly unable to admit patients.
-It projected a loss of £64 million for 2015/6.
+It projected a loss of £64 million for 2015/16.

-In December 2015 staff were told payment of their salaries was dependent on a loan from the Department of Health.
+In December 2015, staff were told payment of their salaries was dependent on a loan from the Department of Health.
 In February 2016 it was expecting a deficit of £39.7 million for the year.

 In September 2015, the trust was placed in special measures after Care Quality Commission inspectors deemed it inadequate.
 It was taken out of special measures in January 2017, following a visit from inspectors the previous September.
 The Care Quality Commission has since given the Trust a rating of "good".

 At the end of March 2017, the trust was confirmed as one of four additional NHS Global Digital Exemplars; joining the twelve announced in September 2016.

 It plans a deficit of £93 million for 2018-19, and has outstanding loans of £263 million.

 Roland Sinker, the chief executive, warned staff in November 2021 that patients could be sent to hospitals in Birmingham or London if it could not tackle an ongoing bed crisis and that he was 'anxious and scared' that its main acute site was under so much pressure from the COVID-19 pandemic in England that it was "ceasing to function as a hospital" as 150 beds out of 900 were out of action.

+It has set up a service called Enhanced Reviews in Care Homes (EnRICH) which has reduced hospital admissions of residents from care homes by 23% and saved 1,300 inpatient bed days in a year.